memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 Even though we still won't write an instance-based device driver in this article series it is worth quickly (and this time I mean _really quickly_) reviewing how Zephyr's API function calls map to the function tables provided by the device drivers.

-Let's first have a look at an overly simplified devicetree driver function call tree for `gpio_pin_configure_dt`, which looks approximately as follows:
+Let's first have a look at an overly simplified Devicetree driver function call tree for `gpio_pin_configure_dt`, which looks approximately as follows:

 ```
 gpio_pin_configure_dt(